Configuring Preview Environments

 Step 2: Add Your Repository

-Click on the "Add a repository" button on the dashboard.
-If you're doing this for the first time, you'll have to install and authorize Okteto Cloud on the GitHub organization/account having the repository you want to configure the Preview Environments for.
-You can read more about what permissions Okteto Cloud requests and why over here.
+Namespaces page.
+If you're doing this for the first time, you'll have to install and authorize Okteto on the GitHub organization/account having the repository you want to configure the Preview Environments for.
+You can read more about what permissions Okteto requests and why over here.

 Please note that you can only install Okteto Cloud for repositories belonging to your own GitHub account.
 Only org admins can install Okteto Cloud in the case of repositories part of a GitHub organization.
 Non-admin users will have the option of sending a request to install Okteto Cloud to admins through GitHub.